Quanzhou Jinjiang International Airport

-Quanzhou Jinjiang International Airport is a dual-use military and commercial airport serving the city of Quanzhou in East China’s Fujian province.
+Quanzhou Jinjiang International Airport is a dual-use military and commercial airport serving the city of Quanzhou in East China's Fujian province.
 It is located 12 km south of the city center (aka Licheng and Fengze Districts), in the county-level city of Jinjiang, which is under the administration of the prefecture-level city of Quanzhou.

-In 2024, the number of passenger movements of Quanzhou Jinjiang International Airport was 6,723,782, representing a year-on-year increases of 81.3%.
+In 2025, the number of passenger movements of Quanzhou Jinjiang International Airport was 8,852,384, representing a year-on-year increase of 0.1%.

 History

 Quanzhou Airport started operations on 12 December 1996, being upgraded to an international airport in November 2012.

 Airlines and destinations

 Quanzhou Airport is served by the following airlines: